Asset Limits For Medicaid

 - Clothes

-Rules about how your spouse’s personal property and assets contribute to an asset limit also vary.
-Couples have increased asset limits since all countable assets owned by either party are considered for eligibility.
-However, asset limits are still quite low and don’t allow families a lot of flexibility when it comes to savings and emergencies.
+Rules on how your spouse’s personal property and assets count toward an asset limit also vary.
+Couples have higher asset limits, as all countable assets owned by either party are considered for Medicaid eligibility.
+However, asset limits remain quite low and don’t provide families much flexibility for savings and emergencies.

 Federal and state spousal impoverishment programs are available to support the partners of Medicaid recipients.
-These allow additional resources for partners of Medicaid recipients receiving long-term or institutional care like assisted living.
+These allow additional resources for partners of Medicaid recipients receiving long-term or institutional care, such as assisted living.

 Medicaid Eligibility

-Asset limits are a small factor of Medicaid eligibility that mostly affect Aid to the Aged, Blind, or Disabled (AABD).
-Eligibility varies depending on the state and eligibility group but generally considers:
+Asset limits are a minor factor in Medicaid eligibility, primarily affecting Aid to the Aged, Blind, or Disabled (AABD).

 Low-income adults without a disability aged 19-64 may also qualify for coverage under Medicaid Expansion.
 So far, 41 U.S. states have adopted expanded coverage, excluding: